Orchestra Policies: Undergraduate

 |

-Please check the seating assignments on google classroom: (it will be updated after the placement audition, please use your Bard email account to access the orchestra training google classroom)
+Here is the seating chart for Fall 2026: (it will be updated after the placement audition, please use your Bard email account to access this file)

 THE ABSENCE REQUEST FORM